***This post has been updated for the 2017 summer season***

 We are aware that finding information in English can be a bit difficult so here are some frequently asked questions and answers for Lom and Jotunheimen.
-If you can’t find the answer you’re looking for you could always contact us by phone at (+47) 61 21 29 90 or send an email to email@example.com.
-You could also visit us in person, we are located right in the center of Lom in the Coop-building and our opening hours are: Monday – Friday: 09-21, Saturday: 09-20 and on Sunday we are open from 10-18.
+If you can’t find the answers you’re looking for you could always contact us by phone at (+47) 61 21 29 90 or send an email to firstname.lastname@example.org.
+You can also visit us in person, we are located right in the center of Lom in the Coop-building and our opening hours are:

 How do I get to Lom by public transportation?